ardagnir/athame/README.md

 This should include libreadline.
 If it doesn't, you need to build bash to use the system readline.
 You can do this by running:

     ./bash_readline_setup.sh

+####Which chars are sent to vim and which to readline/zsh?

+Control-C usually sends a SIGNINT signal that is handled by zsh, readline, or the program that calls readline.
+For other keys:

+- In readline, chars marked as rl_delete (usually Control-D), rl_newline (usually return), rl_complete (usually tab), and rl_clear_screen (usually Control-L) are sent to readline.
+All other keys are sent to vim.
+- In zsh, Athame is hardcoded to send tab, Control-D, carriage return, new line, and Control-L to zsh.
+All other keys are sent to vim.
+This behavior will likely change in the future.

 ####I got the error "Couldn't load vim path"
 Is Vim at the correct path?
 You can change the path Athame looks at with the --vimbin flag.